 1. Listen to your intuition.

-If by instinct something appears or just feels off with a dude, it more than likely is and you’re always the first to know.
+If by instinct something appears or just feels off with a guy, it more than likely is and you’re always the first to know.
 There were numerous times I felt something was off about someone I was involved with, yet, I ignored or rationalized my gut feeling just to have him there.

 That feeling, that alert to be cautious and pace myself was my intuition trying to warn me of the danger and heartache that was staring me in the face.
 Our intuition is that built-in defense mechanism that God embedded deep within our being to communicate with us.